On partial information retrieval: the unconstrained 100 prisoner problem: Abstract

 \section{Abstract}

-We consider the classical 100 Prisoner problem and its variant, involving empty boxes, introduced by Gal and Miltersen.
-Unlike previous studies, here we focus on the winning probabilities for an arbitrary number of winners and attempts, which we call the unconstrained problem.
-We introduce general classes of strategies, applicable to different settings and quantify how efficient they are.
-We make use of Monte Carlo simulations, whenever analytic results are not available, to estimate with high accuracy the probabilities of winning.
-Finally, we also comment on the possible applications of our results in understanding processes of information retrieval, such as ``memory'' in living organisms.
+We consider a generalization of the classical 100 Prisoner problem and its variant, involving empty boxes, whereby winning probabilities for a team depend on the number of attempts, as well as on the number of winners.
+We call this the unconstrained 100 prisoner problem.
+After introducing the 3 main classes of strategies, we define a variety of `hybrid' strategies and quantify their winning-efficiency.
+Whenever analytic results are not available, we make use of Monte Carlo simulations to estimate with high accuracy the winning-probabilities.
+Based on the results obtained, we conjecture that \emph{all} strategies, except for the strategy maximizing the winning probability of the classical (constrained) problem, converge to the random strategy under weak conditions on the number of players or empty boxes.
+We conclude by commenting on the possible applications of our results in understanding processes of information retrieval, such as ``memory'' in living organisms.